Tulsa orthodontist, family members among four people killed in Friday plane crash in Arkansas

-A Tulsa orthodontist, two members of his family and a pilot died Friday after the single-engine plane they boarded in Muskogee crashed in a remote area of Arkansas during inclement weather.
+A Tulsa orthodontist, two members of his family and another person died Friday after the single-engine plane they boarded in Muskogee crashed in a remote area of Arkansas during inclement weather.

 A statement from Federal Aviation Administration spokesman Tony Molinaro indicates that authorities in Arkansas notified the agency about finding the wreckage of a single-engine Piper PA-46 aircraft near Danville, Arkansas, around 11 a.m.
 Saturday.